booch-nvidiacluster/nanoCluster/README.md

 The physical components of the nanoCluster are enumerated in its <a href="/Documentation/Bill%20of%20Materials.md">Bill of Materials</a>; the details of the cluster's physical assembly are described in <a href="/Documentation/Construction.md">Construction</a>.

-Documentation for the setup and provisioning of each Nano is found in <a href="/Documentation/Nano%20Software%20Documentation.md">Nano Software Documentation</a>.
+Documentation for the setup and provisioning of each Nano is found in <a href="/Documentation/Software.md">Software</a>.

 A Slack channel for this project resides at https://booch-nvidiacluster.slack.com